 It’s also known as Basco Cathedral located in Bascos city centre!

 One of our favorite spots in North tour in Batanes.
 Its close to Vayang Rolling Hills and the views are breathtaking.
 The best time to visit here is at sunset.

 7. PAG-ASA WEATHER STATION

 We loved the view here, our first contact with green colors in Batanes and a great place to take pictures with those amazing views.

 8. BASCO LIGHTHOUSE AT NAIDI HILLS

-Great view for sunset, you can go walking from Basco city centre or even renting a bicycle.
+Great view for sunset, you can go walking from Basco city centre or even rent a bicycle.
 Basco Lighthouse is very close to Vayang Rolling Hills.
 Did you know that you can even book the lighthouse for dinner?

 9. VAYANG ROLLING HILLS

 One of our favorite Batanes tourist spots and for sure the best in North tour.
-We recommend you visiting at sunset and enjoy the colors while taking pictures or just sitting down and relaxing.
+We recommend you visiting at sunset and enjoy the colors while taking pictures or just sit down and relaxing.